Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Parking restrictions are enforced by the Huntersville Police Department.

-The Town's Adopt-A-Street Program has been established to address this need and enable residents, community and civic organizations, or religious and social groups to contribute toward our town beautification efforts.
+The Town's Adopt-A-Street Program has been established to enable residents, community and civic organizations, or religious and social groups to contribute toward our town beautification efforts.

 Participants have the choice of two levels of adoption commitments: “Major” and “Minor.”